ngrok/ngrok-docs/docs/integrations/frontegg/sso-saml.md

 ### **Step 3**: Configure Frontegg {#configure-frontegg}

-1. In the same terminal window, you ran the previous commands, run the following command to create a SAML configuration related to your ngrok SAML edge:
+1. In the same terminal window in which you ran the previous commands, run the following command to create a SAML configuration related to your ngrok SAML edge:

    ```bash
    curl --location --request POST 'https://api.frontegg.com/oauth/resources/configurations/saml/v1/URL-ENCODED-NGROK-ENTITY-ID' \